 But, why would you need any of these two tools?

 Primarily to resolve the gravity of the wort or beer you’re working on.
-These readings should be taken several times a day throughout a specific period of time.
+These readings should be taken several times a day throughout a specific period of time:

 - Pre-Boil - After the mash process, you need to find out the volume and gravity going into the boiling part of the process.
 This will express how efficient the mash really was.
-Tip: In order to achieve an accurate reading, make sure the wort is well-stirred.

 - Post-Boil - Right after the boil, it is essential that you conduct another reading, just before the fermentation starts.
 This reading is called your “Original Gravity” (OG) and will be used alongside your “Final Gravity” (FG) for calculations.
 The latter calculates your final ABV on your beer.
 For winemakers, this reading is important to know the volume you’re working with before you start fermentation.